Yash08official/Project--Sentiment-Analysis-On-Social-Media-/Week 2/readme.md

 • Implementation
 • Limitations

-"Lemmatization" is a technique used in natural language processing (NLP) and machine learning (ML) projects to reduce words to their base or root form.
+<h2>"Lemmatization" is a technique used in natural language processing (NLP) and machine
+learning (ML) projects to reduce words to their base or root form.</h2>
 • POS Tagging
 • Normalization
 • Word Sense Disambiguation
 • Implementation

-A "regexp tokenizer", short for regular expression tokenizer, is a tokenizer used in natural language processing (NLP) tasks to split text into individual tokens based on specific patterns defined by regular expressions.
+<h2>A "regexp tokenizer", short for regular expression tokenizer, is a tokenizer used in natural
+language processing (NLP) tasks to split text into individual tokens based on specific patterns defined by regular expressions.</h2>
 • Tokenization
 • Regular Expressions
 • Customization
 • Handling Special Cases
 • Language Specific Tokenization

-The "Receiver Operating Characteristic (ROC)" curve and Area Under the Curve (AUC) are evaluation metrics used in machine learning (ML) projects, particularly for binary classification tasks.
+<h2>The "Receiver Operating Characteristic (ROC)" curve and Area Under the Curve (AUC) are
+evaluation metrics used in machine learning (ML) projects, particularly for binary classification tasks.</h2>
 • ROC Curve
 • Interpretation
 • AUC